CNBC Logo

 CNBC Logo 1989

-CNBC radically changed its information focus and began to fight for a new consumer of its offerings.
+CNBC radically changed its information focus and began fighting for a new product consumer.
 The ways of achieving its goals had not yet been precisely defined, and a new image of the company was beginning to take shape.
 This was also reflected in the logo, which lasted two years and was changed because it did not correspond to the spirit and philosophy of the channel.
 The logo showed the abbreviation of the company’s name in black and lowercase letters.
 The middle letters “n” and “b” were joined at the bottom.
 All the letters were slightly elongated horizontally.
-In a sense, it was a tribute to the fashion or tradition that existed among TV stations worldwide, which practiced a somewhat similar style in their names.
+In a sense, it was a tribute to the fashion or tradition among TV stations worldwide, which practiced a similar style in their names.

 1991 – 1992